rice-apps/BeakSpeak/Docs/Deployment.md

         + Every new apk must increment `versionCode` and `versionName` in `android/app/build.gradle`
     + Expo + React Native
         + Every new apk must increment `versionCode` in `app.json` under the `android` field
-        + Automatic Updates
-            + Add the following field: `"updates":{"enabled": true}` to `app.json` to configure OTA updates
-            + Every time you run `exp publish` standalone apps that have been deployed will download the build hosted by expo
-            + Avoid uploading a new apk each update

 ## Appstore
 1. Create an apple developer account ($99/year)